rettema/dev-satisfaction/input/pagecontent/conformance.md

 Note that the conformance verbs - SHALL, SHOULD, MAY - used in this guide are defined by the [FHIR Conformance Rules](http://hl7.org/fhir/conformance-rules.html).

 ### Conformance in FHIR R4
-In order to claim conformance with this guide, a server:
+In order to claim conformance with this guide, a client and server implementation must adhere to the defined [Requirements](artifacts.html#requirements-formal-requirements).
-* SHALL support the `Observation` resource (read/write).
-* SHALL support the `$get-satisfaction` operation.

-Note that in FHIR R4, there is no representation of Subscription Topics.
-Detailed discussion can be found on the [Satisfaction Components](components.html) page.

 <a name="conformance-artifacts"></a>
 #### Conformance Artifacts